diamante-io/Diamante-Net-Core/docs/fuzzing.md

-  - Make startup-modes at different points in the process: instantiate an application and feed it transactions to run directly, not full `HcNetMessage`s.
+  - Make startup-modes at different points in the process: instantiate an application and feed it transactions to run directly, not full `DiamNetMessage`s.
 Let the fuzzer generte bucket ledger entries, and try to apply them to the database as one would during catchup.
 This sort of thing.

   - Make a "postprocessor" using the AFL_POST_LIBRARY facility.
 This permits